pouchdb/pouchdb/docs/_posts/2014-10-26-10-things-i-learned-from-reading-and-writing-the-pouchdb-source.md

 ### 6. IndexedDB throws an error if you try to iterate backwards with start/end keys

-This is one of those wonderful "bugs" that is actually part of the IndexedDB spec, so it's faithfully reproduced in all three of Firefox, Chrome, and IE. I guess we should be thankful?
+This is one of those wonderful "bugs" that is actually part of the IndexedDB spec, so it's faithfully reproduced in all three of Firefox, IE, and Chrome.
+I guess we should be thankful?

 Anyway, [here's the code](https://github.com/pouchdb/pouchdb/blob/c32597564160dcaad7b3e715ddf1c0dc923b59cd/lib/adapters/idb.js#L746-L776):